If you are under 18

 If you are in detention you must inform the police officers about your age.
 While in detention, the Welfare Services are responsible to represent and assist you.

-If you have family in another EU Member State you must immediately inform the Police or the Asylum Service or the Welfare Services authorities as you may be entitled to leave Cyprus and join your family.
+If you have family in another EU Member State you must immediately inform the Asylum Service and the Welfare Services as you may be entitled to leave Cyprus and join your family.

 If you have no documents showing your age, the Asylum Service may request you are given some tests to assess your age.